How to Choose a Living Room Rug — 12 Fail-Safe Strategies from Designers

 It’s worth thinking about what the rug should be made from to stand up to life in your home.

-“Traditionally we see rugs composed of natural materials like wools and silks but oftentimes families with children or households with dogs consider synthetic materials for a more durable rug,” says Katie Burnet, lead designer at Rumor Designs.
+“Traditionally we see rugs composed of natural materials like wools and silks but oftentimes families with children or households with dogs consider synthetic materials for a more durable rug,” says Katie Siegel, lead designer at Rumor Designs.

 “That said, flatweaves or indoor/outdoor durable rugs do not have the same soft to the touch feel that traditionally made rugs do, so that is something to consider.”